jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 -   **31/JAN/21**: variation of English format
 -   **31 January 2021**: variation of English format

-Conversely, in many occasions we to extract specific parts of the date like day of week, calendar week, month name, day name, etc. or we produce a long string containing date parts embedded with text like in this example “today is Monday of week 23 (2021)”.
+Conversely, in many occasions we have to extract specific parts of the date like day of week, calendar week, month name, day name, etc. or we need to produce a long string containing date parts embedded with text like in this example “today is Monday of week 23 (2021)”.

 In this recipe we are going to learn how we can do this transformations in **base R** (we will not cover